-Dr. Mataruna has BA (Hons) and BSc in Physical Education and Sport, PGCert Higher Education, PGCert Human Resource Management, PGCert Sport Training and Methods (Judo).
-In his Masters dissertation, he explored economic and social aspects of people living in Rio de Janeiro favelas.
-He has also been awarded a Distinction Postgraduate Diploma in Olympic Studies by the International Olympic Academy (Greece) and Loughborough University (UK).
+Dr. Leonardo Mataruna has BA (Hons) and BSc in Physical Education and Sport, PGCert Higher Education, PGCert Human Resource Management, PGCert Sport Training and Methods (Judo).
+In his Masters dissertation, he explored economic and social aspects of sport for people living in Rio de Janeiro favelas.
+He has also been awarded a Distinction Postgraduate Diploma in Olympic Studies - Sport Management by the International Olympic Academy (Greece) and Loughborough University (UK).
 He received the Medal Pierre de Coubertin in 2017, and Medal of Sport Military Honour of International Council of Military Sport (CISM).
-He has completed the PhD at Gama Filho University focusing on innovation in sport and technology for research.
-He is black belt in Judo (4th Dan), Taekwondo (1st Dan) and Brown Belt in Brazilian Jiu-Jitsu.
+He has completed the PhD at Gama Filho University focusing on innovation in sport management and technology for research.
+He is black belt in Judo (4th Dan), Taekwondo (1st Dan) and Black Belt in Brazilian Jiu-Jitsu.

 Dr .
 Leonardo Mataruna’s key research interests in the sport management, sport for peace and development, business of sport and event management, social media, e-Games.
-He worked for the Brazilian Navy, and as Sport Performance Analyzes Manager and Strategist in the Brazilian Olympic Committee/Judo Confederation and at several Universities since 1999 in Brazil, United Kingdom and Germany.
+He worked as sport manager for the Brazilian Navy, and as Sport Performance Analyzes Manager and Strategist in the Brazilian Olympic Committee/Judo Confederation and at several Universities since 1999 in Brazil, Mexico, United Kingdom and Germany.
 Dr Leonardo was research fellow sponsored by European Union (Marie Currie Fellow – FP7).